3ll3d00d/beqdesigner/docs/install.md

 Beta releases are published more regularly than official releases.
 Beta releases provide early access to new or experimental features.
 Review the release notes for any particular beta release for more details.

 They can be found via the full release page on [github](https://github.com/3ll3d00d/beqdesigner/releases).

-Note that beta releases are typically shared in `beqdesigner.exe` format only.